andreskarjus/artofthefigure/README.md

 [*Andres Karjus*](https://andreskarjus.github.io/)

-This repository is being used for a number of workshops for various audiences on creating informative graphs and figures using R. Feel free to use any bits and pieces from it in your own work; to cite it, you can use:
+This repository is being used in a number of workshops for various audiences on creating informative graphs and figures using R. Feel free to use any bits and pieces from it in your own work; to cite it, you can use:
 - Karjus, Andres (2018).
 The aRt of the Figure.
 GitHub repository, https://github.com/andreskarjus/artofthefigure
 - BibTeX:
 ```